Mindfulness for Panic Attacks

 2. Rest and Recharge

-• Sleep: Aim for consistent sleep to rebalance your nervous system.
+• Sleep: Aim for consistent sleep to support your nervous system.

-• Calm Activities: Read or listen to soothing music.
+• Calm activities: read, stretch, or play soothing music.

-• Weighted Blanket: Use one for grounding comfort.
+• Weighted blanket: use it for a bit of grounding comfort.

 3. Hydrate and Nourish